volmedo/pAPI/README.md

 Service metrics are exposed in [Prometheus](https://prometheus.io/) format thanks to an additional endpoint implemented using [slok/go-http-metrics](https://github.com/slok/go-http-metrics/).
 Collected metrics follow [the RED method](https://www.weave.works/blog/the-red-method-key-metrics-for-microservices-architecture/).

 Logging in the application is done in a lightweight manner, avoiding huge amounts of logs that make finding the information needed to solve an issue quite hard.
-Instead, metrics are the main source of information about the service status.
-Request logging is avoided, only errors are logged.
+Instead, metrics are favoured as the main source of information about the service's status.
+Request logging is avoided, and only server errors are logged.
 Go's standard log package is enough for this use.

 ### Rate limiting